 The broad executive mandate for a turnkey subscription pricing approach was used to create a document that developed and clearly stated the required detail for the underlying pricing principles.
 During weeks of refinement, the pricing principles document was adopted and approved for implementation by the project executives.

-Given the complexity of the pricing principles, an Excel workbook was created with formulae and logic that modeled the program pricing principles.
+The complexity of the pricing principles could not be addressed by traditional printed price lists and charts, rather, an Excel workbook was created with formulae and logic that modeled the program pricing principles.

 Over weeks of iteration and refinement, various safeguards were programmed into the Excel workbook to ensure that sales representatives could not inadvertently enter information that fell outside of program guidelines.

-The Excel workbook generated a simple income statement to ensure that acceptable profit was generated over all allowable inputs.
-Trial quotes generated by the Excel workbook were reviewed by sales management and program executives who approved the model.
+Trial quotes generated by the Excel workbook were reviewed by sales management and program executives who approved the pricing results from the tool.

-As the program matured the pricing tool was updated a to generate different types of estimates, including extensions to service during the term of coverage, and renewal at the end of the initial term.
+As the program matured, the pricing tool was updated to generate different types of estimates, including extensions to service during the term of coverage, and renewal at the end of the initial term.

 An international version of the US pricing tool was developed and enabled customization by marketing and sales management in the local markets, including local currency, list price, landed costs, acceptable discounts and local language.